What Is a Fluorescein Eye Stain Test?

 - taking pain medications

-If your injury has only affected the surface of your cornea, it should heal in about two days.
-If the injury has penetrated the surface of the eye, healing will take longer, depending on the cause, size, and nature of the injury.
+If your injury has only affected the surface of your cornea, it should heal in about two to three days.
+If your injury has penetrated the surface of your eye, healing will take longer, depending on the cause, size, and nature of your injury.